iTwin/itwinjs-core/docs/learning/ECSQLTutorial/Joins.md

 > --- |
 > {"id": "0x10000000011", "relClassName":"BisCore.ModelContainsElements"} |

-Note that the above ECSQL implies to navigate from the `Device` ECClass (which is a subclass of [Element](../../bis/domains/biscore/BisCore.ecschema.md#Element) to the [Model](../../bis/domains/biscore/BisCore.ecschema.md#Model) ECClass using the ECRelationshipClass [ModModelContainsElementsel](../../bis/domains/biscore/BisCore.ecschema.md#ModelContainsElements).
+Note that the above ECSQL implies to navigate from the [Device](./MyDomain.ecschema.md#Device) ECClass (which is a subclass of [Element](../../bis/domains/biscore/BisCore.ecschema.md#Element) to the [Model](../../bis/domains/biscore/BisCore.ecschema.md#Model) ECClass using the ECRelationshipClass [ModModelContainsElementsel](../../bis/domains/biscore/BisCore.ecschema.md#ModelContainsElements).
 But none of that has to be expressed in the ECSQL.
 It is all hidden behind the navigation property and makes the ECSQL straight-forward.

 The following ECSQL is the same as above but uses joins instead of the navigation property.

 > **Try it yourself**
 >
-> *Goal:* Return the [Model](../../bis/domains/biscore/BisCore.ecschema.md#Model) that contains the device with code 'DEV-A-2-6'.
+> *Goal:* Return the [Model](../../bis/domains/biscore/BisCore.ecschema.md#Model) that contains the [Device](./MyDomain.ecschema.md#Device) with code 'DEV-A-2-6'.
 >
 > *ECSQL*
 > ```sql